 Game Night (2018)

 Fucking stupid crime comedy.
 It's kinda like a comic version of David Fincher's The Game (1997).
 You would think these actors have never been in a comedy before as they just keep missing the beats.
 About five of the jokes in the entire film work.
 Don't waste your time on this bollocks.
 Game Night has totally put me off so called comedy movies for the next couple of years at least.
 Let's face it comedy is better suited to short bursts on TV anyway.

 The Orchard End Murder (1981)

 This is a real curio from 80s Britain.
 The Orchard End Murder was made as part of a double bill to be screened with the much more well known and admired Dead & Buried (1981).
 It's a mini feature (50 minutes) of unsettling rural horror.
 In 1966 a young lady goes missing after attending a game of cricket in the countryside with a male acquaintance.
 Sure it's not a masterpiece but it's strange, intriguing and well worth a look.

 Hitchcock noir classic starring Ingrid Bergman, Cary Grant and Claude Raines.
 Alicia (Bergman) becomes entangled with espionage and romance in post WWII Rio De Janeiro where Nazis in need of spying on have settled.

 The Haunting (1963)

 Highly rated Robert Wise haunted house flick that was totally disappointing.
-The Haunting had some really cool camera angles, direction and a stunning set.
-Even a young Russ Tamblyn (That's Doctor Jacoby from Twin Peaks) couldn't save this movie for me.
-Perhaps I was expecting too much from this non-haunting film.
+The Haunting had some really cool camera angles, direction, sound design, that freaky pounding door moment and a stunning set.
+Not even a young Russ Tamblyn (That's Doctor Jacoby from Twin Peaks) couldn't save this movie for me though.
+Perhaps I was expecting too much from this mostly non-haunting film.